 After doing a bit of research on fine dining in Montreal, I decided to give L’Atelier de Joel Robuchon another try.
 I wasn’t overly impressed with it when I was in Hong Kong, but I had delayed planning a nice dinner until late in the game and I couldn’t find a reservation that would fit into our overall schedule.
 L’Atelier it is!
 I didn’t realize, until the day of the reservations, that the restaurant is actually in the Casino, which honestly, if I had known, I likely would have changed my plans.
 Casino food can be hit or miss and if I wasn’t sold in the excellence of L’Atelier from a previous visit, I was sure the locale wouldn’t make it better.
 Plus, it was too late to cancel without a forfeiture fee.

 I roll into the casino about 5 minutes before my reservation and like all casinos, it was like a maze finding the restaurant.
-Eventually, after a few escalators, an elevator and a flight of stairs, I walk up to the Maitre d’ and was greeted by name.
+Eventually, after a few escalators, an elevator and a flight of stairs, I arrive.
+The Maitre d’ greeted me by name as I walked up.
 The restaurant was booked full and I was a single diner showing up about 10 minutes after my reservation time – process of deduction lead them to me.

-As I sat down the menu was delivered and before I could even get situated, I was presented a bottle of Veuve Clicquot and was asked if I’d be joining in a pre-dinner glass of champagne.
+The menu was delivered right as I sat down.
+Before I could even get situated, I was presented a bottle of Veuve Clicquot and was asked if I’d be joining in a pre-dinner glass of champagne.
 OUI!
 Madam, OUI!

 As I sipped my champagne and perused the menu, I finally got a chance to check out the restaurant.
 It looked remarkably like the Hong Kong version, bar seating, highboy tables around the perimeter, although this restaurant looked out on the river and was quite bright and sunny, despite the deep red and black lacquer finished.